 Just because bankruptcy stays on your credit report for a number of years does not mean you cannot immediately start taking steps towards rebuilding your credit.

 Clients have many options to start rebuilding their credit score after bankruptcy, including:

 - Using a Secured Credit Card: Secured credit cards are great options because they work by allowing you to deposit a specific amount of money into a bank account that serves as your credit limit.
 This allows you to build credit while paying down debts quickly.

-- Sticking to a Monthly Budget: By focusing on building a monthly budget, monitoring spending habits, and paying bills on time, it is possible to have excellent credit again in the future.
+- Sticking to a Monthly Budget: With focus on building a monthly budget, watching spending habits, and paying bills on time, it is possible to have excellent credit again in the future.

 Credit Rebuilding from Parker & DuFresne